The Enduring Power of Warrior Codes in Shaping Community Identity

 Lessons for Modern Communities: Cultivating Positive Identity and Pride

 Communities seeking to strengthen their identity and cultural pride can draw on the principles of warrior codes without resurrecting militarism.
-The following elements are transferable:
+The following elements are transferable and adaptable to a wide range of groups, from neighborhoods to professional associations to online networks.

 1. Define Clear Moral Values